Welcome to HikingWalking.com

 If you’re like me you love to hike and want to spend as much of your vacation and days off as possible on the trail.
 The challenge is weeding through all the online and hardcopy information to find the best hikes -- the trails that take you above timberline to beautiful mountain lakes nestled in dramatic cirques, to passes with see forever views and to glorious alpine meadows filled with wildflowers.

-All the trails are reached in less than an hour drive from great base camps such as Ouray, Telluride, Silverton and Aspen in Colorado and Bishop, Mammoth Lakes, Lee Vining, Lodgepole and Mineral King in California.
+All the trails are reached in less than an hour drive from great base camps.
+For example, base camps in southwest Colorado include Ouray, Telluride and Silverton.
 In addition to hiking information, the guide describes the base camps, identifying local services, highlighting nearby attractions and suggesting activities for rainy days and days when you just want to take it easy.

 Creating a “best of hiking guide” is a team effort.
 We are looking for bootjockeys – hiking experts in specific regions – to help out with the guide.
 We are trying to make this effort work without advertising.
 Send us a note if you want to take part in the effort.